Before we begin, I should note that the single BEST way to make your side hustle feel official is to get paid.

 I try to put all my business expenses — like hosting, equipment, advertising, and contractors — on various business credit cards to rack up the points.

-They’re currently offering 80,000 points (worth $1000) as a limited time sign-up offer when you meet the minimum spend.
+They’re currently offering $500 as a sign-up bonus when you spend $3000 in the first 3 months.